 Our employees are an extension of our commitment to community action.
-Whether they hail from the U.K., Kentucky or Pennsylvania, PPL employees are known for their dedication to the community.
+PPL employees are known for their dedication to the community.
 Employees serve on the boards of hundreds of organizations throughout our service areas.
 They also take an active role — jumping in to help clean up children’s centers, to help students with science fair projects, to lead scout troops and to coach youth sports teams.
 PPL encourages employees to volunteer their time in their local communities.
-In 2019, employees volunteered more than 60,000 hours.
+In 2020, employees volunteered more than 33,000 hours.

 These efforts are recognized by the company through various initiatives.
-In the U.S., PPL and LG&E and KU have similar programs in Dollars for Doers, where employees can earn company contributions for organizations where they volunteer.
-In the U.K., WPD supports employees’ efforts through the Pound for Pound initiative.
+We support our employees’ work in the community and offer programs where employees can earn company contributions for organizations where they volunteer.

 Park revitalization brings a community together

 The shrieks from kids racing down the slide, the laughter of grandparents playing with their grandchildren, the crack of a bat connecting with a fastball as the crowd cheers.

 At PPL, we believe that education is vital for vibrant communities.
 Our company and employees are proud to support a number of initiatives by donating time and funds.
 Our employee volunteers devote countless hours to tutoring, mentoring and coaching the future leaders in our communities.

 In 2016, PPL launched a new initiative aimed at erasing the summer learning gap, which is one key factor in improving education for all students.
 The company partnered with the United Way and other community organizations to develop Cover to Cover, a summer reading program.